Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 \paragraph{Bootstrap-Based Inference}

-Our baseline Driscoll-Kraay standard errors treat the geopolitical relations measure as fixed, potentially understating uncertainty.
-Panel (b) examines robustness using two alternative bootstrap procedures.
+Our baseline Driscoll-Kraay standard errors treat the geopolitical alignment measure as fixed, potentially understating uncertainty.
+Panel (a) examines robustness using two alternative bootstrap procedures.
 First, we implement a block bootstrap that resamples entire countries with replacement, capturing both within-country serial correlation and measurement uncertainty in the geopolitical index.
 Second, we employ a wild bootstrap with Rademacher weights that preserves the panel structure while accounting for potential heteroskedasticity and within-cluster correlation.\footnote{The wild bootstrap generates weights $w_i \in \{-1, +1\}$ with equal probability for each observation, then constructs bootstrap samples as $y^*_{it} = \hat{y}_{it} + w_i \hat{\epsilon}_{it}$, where $\hat{y}_{it}$ and $\hat{\epsilon}_{it}$ are fitted values and residuals from the baseline specification.
 This approach is particularly robust to heteroskedasticity of unknown form in panel settings \citep{Cameron2008-hj}.}

-The confidence intervals from 1,000 iterations of each bootstrap method are marginally wider than the Driscoll-Kraay bands, particularly at medium horizons (5–15 years), but the differences are economically modest.
-The wild bootstrap intervals (red shaded area) are slightly narrower than the country-resampling bootstrap (green shaded area) at most horizons, suggesting that accounting for heteroskedasticity provides efficiency gains while maintaining valid inference.
-All three inference methods yield statistically significant positive effects throughout the key horizons, with the impulse response remaining well above zero even at the widest confidence bounds.
-The convergence of results across these diverse inference approaches—parametric clustered standard errors, block resampling, and wild bootstrap—confirms the robustness of our inference.
+The confidence intervals from 1,000 iterations of each bootstrap method are marginally wider than the Driscoll-Kraay bands, particularly at medium horizons (5--15 years), but the differences are economically modest.
+The wild bootstrap intervals (green dotted) are slightly narrower than the country-resampling bootstrap (orange dashed) at most horizons, suggesting that accounting for heteroskedasticity provides efficiency gains while maintaining valid inference.